Robert Russell Bennett: Musical profile

-Later years and legacy
+Later years

 In later years, Bennett again developed major health problems.
 "He never talked about it, but always showed joy," Boudreau states.
 "It wasn't just a business relationship we had, it was more than just music.
 We were pals, and he would treat me as a son."

 Bennett did not slow his output, creating original works for the nation's bicentennial celebrations and accepting commissions from a variety of sources, including a Presbyterian church in Florida, for which he accepted only a modest fee.

-Death
+Death and legacy

 Bennett died of liver cancer in 1981, aged 87.
 His legacy rests largely on the popular arrangements which so conflicted the composer, but those who knew him also remember him as a close friend and gracious mentor.
 Robert Shaw wrote, "And it is just as certainly because of his kindness, honesty, humor, and wisdom that our hearts are warmed to see Robert Russell Bennett without peer in his field."

 Bennett mentored Broadway and concert arranger William David Brohn; they first worked together on the 1966 Lincoln Center revival of Show Boat.